yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 Well, the rules are configured.
 What's next?
 We can either:

-- Pass them for validation immediately.
+- Pass them for validation right away.
-- Tweak the parsing of rules (by skippable properties and using cache).
+- Tune the parsing of rules (skippable properties, using cache).
 - Use them for something else (e.g. for exporting their options).

-Let's use a blog post again to demonstrate, but a slightly shortened version:
+Let's use a blog post again for demonstration, but a slightly shortened version:

 ```php
 use Yiisoft\Validator\Rule\HasLength;